AMFerg01/Flex-Auto/README.md

 (ubuntu-jammy) /home/app_user/app $:
 ```

-Once the shell has been instantiated, see the section on [Installation](#installation) to built and install the python package.
+Once the shell has been instantiated, see the section on [Installation](#installation) to build and install the python package.

 ## Examples